-In June 2001 and June 2002, the System issued 20-year subordinated sewer revenue bonds in the amounts of \$40,000,000 (Series VRA 2001) and \$50,000,000 (Series VRA 2002), respectively, to the Virginia Water Facilities Revolving Fund, acting by and through the Virginia Resources Authority (VRA).
+In June 2002, the System issued 20-year subordinated sewer revenue bonds in the amount of \$50,000,000 (Series VRA 2002) to the Virginia Water Facilities Revolving Fund, acting by and through the Virginia Resources Authority (VRA).
 The proceeds have been used to fund a portion of the System's share of the expansion and upgrade costs of the Alexandria Renew Enterprises' wastewater treatment facilities, which provide service to certain County residents.
-In September 2012, the System executed a rate reduction agreement with VRA, reducing the interest rates on these VRA 2001 and VRA 2002 bonds from 4.10 percent and 3.75 percent per annum, respectively, to 2.35 percent per annum.
-This reduced the required semi-annual debt service payments from \$1,499,642 and \$1,818,894, respectively, to \$1,395,539 and \$1,706,099, respectively.
-This rate reduction agreement resulted in an aggregate decrease in the VRA 2001 and VRA 2002 bond debt service of \$1,769,745 and \$2,143,099, respectively.
+In September 2012, the System executed a rate reduction agreement with VRA, reducing the interest rates on the VRA 2002 bonds from 3.75 percent per annum to 2.35 percent per annum.
+This reduced the required semi-annual debt service payments from \$1,818,894 to \$1,706,099.
+This rate reduction agreement resulted in an aggregate decrease in the VRA 2002 bond debt service of \$2,143,099.

-In May 2016, the System executed a rate reduction agreement with VRA, reducing the interest rate of the VRA 2001 and VRA 2002 bonds from 2.35 percent per annum to 0.95 percent per annum.
-This reduced the semi-annual debt service payments from \$1,395,539 and \$1,706,099, respectively, to \$1,349,141 and \$1,638,306, respectively.
-This rate reduction resulted in an aggregate decrease in the VRA 2001 and VRA 2002 bond debt service of \$463,990 and \$813,525, respectively.
-These bonds are subordinate to all outstanding prior bond issues of the System and payments for operation and maintenance expenses.
-In February 2021, the VRA 2001 subordinated sewer revenue bonds reached final maturity.
+In May 2016, the System executed a rate reduction agreement with VRA, reducing the interest rate of the VRA 2002 bonds from 2.35 percent per annum to 0.95 percent per annum.
+This reduced the semi-annual debt service payments from \$1,706,099 to \$1,638,306.
+This rate reduction resulted in an aggregate decrease in the VRA 2002 bond debt service of \$813,525.
+This bond is subordinate to all outstanding prior bond issues of the System and payments for operation and maintenance expenses.
+In February 2022, the VRA 2002 subordinated sewer revenue bonds reached final maturity.